Qirui4172/Salmon_adherent_cells_RNA-seq/README.md

 # Salmon_RNA-seq_transcriptome
-RNA-seq analysis of Salmon adherent cells from intestine and head kidney
+RNA-seq analysis of salmon adherent cells from distal intestine and head kidney